Gulf of Mexico Regional Sediment Management Master Plan

 Climate change and its associated effects on hydrology and flow events may affect sediment transport and delivery, which in turn will impact aquatic habitats, water resources, and shoreline infrastructure.
-Data suggests that the Gulf of Mexico is losing an average of 60,000 acres of wetland annually; this is partially due to a lack of sediment accretion relative to historic norms.
+Data suggests that the Gulf of Mexico is losing an average of 60,000 acres of wetland annually, partially due to a lack of sediment accretion relative to historic norms.
 Over 33 major rivers drain into the Gulf of Mexico, inputting roughly 2.4 billion kg of sediment per annum.
-There are natural sinks of this sediment such as wetlands and offshore coastal canyons but humans are also altering the sediment supply through beach nourishment and dredging activities.
+There are natural sinks of this sediment such as wetlands and offshore coastal canyons, but humans are also altering the sediment supply through beach nourishment and dredging activities.
 The Gulf of Mexico Alliance, a partnership between federal agencies, academic organizations, businesses, and non-governmental organizations in Alabama, Florida, Louisiana, Mississippi, and Texas, collaborate on various efforts to address these and other issues in the region.

-The sediment resources group endeavored to understand the Gulf sediment system dynamics including: sediment sources, movement, sinks, related watershed and coastal processes, and influences of structures and actions that affect sediment movement, use and loss.
+The sediment resources group endeavored to understand the Gulf system sediment dynamics including: sediment sources, movement, sinks, related watershed and coastal processes, and influences of structures and actions that affect sediment movement, use and loss.
 To complete this assessment, the Gulf of Mexico was divided into eight morphologic regions of similar littoral characteristics.
 In general, there was insufficient information to adequately characterize each region, thus key recommendations from the sediment working group are to continue to identify, update, and compile sediment budget data into a common GIS-based data management framework and develop sediment budgets for riverine and estuarine systems.

 The ecological considerations group examined the relationship between sediment and ecology including the ecological impacts of anthropogenic activities.
 The information management group assessed ways to share collected data with multiple levels of government and stakeholder groups.
 The policies, authorities, and funding group reviewed existing authorities and policies relative to sediment management and assessed ways to leverage the GRSMMP within the existing framework.